petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * training: one_attack, unseen_attack
 * extract one-to-last layer embeddings (for t-SNE etc.)
 * log the plots to wandb
-* check one-attack splitting in dataset_split
+* check one-attack splitting in dataset_split (fill in "OK" table in dataset_split.py)
 * regenerate one-attack datasets, with new attack splitting
 * one_attack training:
 * script: run training on every category separately TODO
 * possibly include out-of-distribution data for testing? #REJECT#
+* fixed seed for train.py
+* preprocess(sample) on cpu or gpu?
+* prep.sh - read job number somewhere from the environment

 unseen_attack training: